-The children’s health psychology team provide a range of services for children and young people who have psychological issues related to physical conditions, injury and illness.
+The children and young people’s health psychology team provide a range of services for children and young people who have psychological issues related to physical conditions, injury and illness.

 As well as services for young patients themselves, we can also support family members and carers.

 Our children and young people’s health services